Highlights for mupirocin

 Adult dosage (ages 18 years and older)

-The typical dosage recommends applying a small amount of the ointment to the infected skin three times per day for 10 days.
+Typical dosage: A small amount of the ointment applied to the infected skin three times per day for up to 10 days.

 Child dosage (ages 2 months to 17 years)

-The typical dosage recommends applying a small amount of the ointment to the infected area of skin three times per day for 10 days.
+Typical dosage: A small amount of the ointment applied to the infected area of skin three times per day for up to 10 days.

 Child dosage (ages 0–1 month)